Quick takeaways you need to know about link between diabetes and gum disease

 In essence, diabetes reduces the body's ability to battle bacteria.
 The high blood sugar and bacteria mix to create dental plaque in your mouth.
 If not removed by flossing or brushing, the plaque can harden beneath your gum line.
 The longer it sits there the worse it becomes for the tissue and teeth.
 That is when the first stages of inflammation occur.

 Taking steps to prevent and treat it

 Remember, good oral health is the gateway to good overall health.
-It is important for people with diabetes to visit the dentist for routine checkups that will eliminate dental plaque and bacteria pockets.
+It is important for people with diabetes to visit the dentist for routine checkups that will reduce dental plaque and bacteria pockets.
 Even though we may not love going to the dentist, they can stop problems like gum disease before it even begins, or before it becomes too severe.

 As always, brush and floss regularly, and hopefully you won't have to deal with such a headache!